 Mahesh Srinivasan is an Assistant Professor in the Department of Psychology and a member of the Cognitive Science Faculty at the University of California, Berkeley.
 He received his Ph.D. in Developmental Psychology from Harvard University in 2011.
 On campus, Dr. Srinivasan directs the Language and Cognitive Development Laboratory, which uses empirical methods to explore how linguistic, cognitive, and social abilities arise and interact with one another during human development and across different cultures.
 Dr. Srinivasan’s work has been published in numerous journals, including Cognition, Cognitive Psychology, and Developmental Science, and is supported by the National Science Foundation.

 Veronica Ufoegbune, Ed.D., is the Executive Director of the Early Childhood Education Program at Berkeley.
 She received her doctorate from Pepperdine University in Educational Leadership, Administration and Policies.
 In addition, she has her M.A. from Mills College and her B.A. from the University of Benin in Nigeria.
 Dr. Ufoegbune started her early childhood education career path as a Montessori Teacher and has been the director for both nonprofit and for-profit programs, Head Start, Early Head Start, and most recently Alameda Unified School District.
 Currently, she directs Berkeley’s 5 early childhood centers, serving the more than 250 infants, toddlers, and preschoolers—the children of faculty, staff, and members of the community.

-The Early Development & Learning Science Programs will launch in the fall of 2017.
 If you have questions about or ideas for our new programs, please contact Dr. Margaret Bridges.